 With the keto diet, salt is a must.
 This is because your body is at risk of a salt imbalance due to the release of sodium in your body.
 In fact, this also results in fatigue, nausea, headaches and lightheadedness during your first few days on the diet.

 To overcome such symptoms faster and help your body adjust, add sea salt to broths and dishes.
 With a daily intake of at least two teaspoons, you can kick off—and conquer—your keto journey in good spirits.

 Oh and mind your magnesium, potassium, and Vitamin D intake too.
 Your body needs plenty of these while you’re on a keto diet.

 Filling up on the wrong kinds of food

 Yes, one of the things that make the keto diet stand out is the freedom it provides.
 However, this does not mean that you can overeat, or that you can indulge in any fat or protein source as long as you stay away from carbs.
 You still have to be conscious of and smart about your choices.

 For instance, oils may be rich in fat, but not all of them are keto-friendly.
 Vegetable and seed oils, in particular, are no-nos because they will cause stress on your system that can stall results.
-They are not as healthy as coconut, grass fed butter or olive oil and tend to mess up your efforts to reach ketosis.
+They are not as healthy as coconut, grass fed butter or olive oil and tend to mess up your efforts to reach ketosis and fat loss.